- What is an ISMN?

 Please contact the Agency directly to discuss your particular situation.

-A Cataloguing-in-Publication (CiP) record is a bibliographic record that is created for a publication before it is published.
-It is commonly printed on the reverse side of the title page at the front of books.
+A Cataloguing-in-Publication (CiP) record is a catalogue record that is created for a publication before it is published.
 More information about CiP records can be found on the National Library of Australia's website.

 If desired you can request a CiP record for your music publication by selecting the relevant option on the ISMN Allocation form.